ourhalcyondays/personalsite/content/project/pokedata/index.md

 {{< figure src="WaterPokemonBubblePlot2.png" caption="" >}}

 - Water Pokémon seem to follow a fairly strong positive correlation between attack and defense stats.
-Unsurprsingly, Pokémon like **Gyrados** and **Swampert** who are known to be powerful attackers, are also strong defenders.
+Unsurprisingly, Pokémon like **Gyrados** and **Swampert** who are known to be powerful attackers, are also strong defenders.
 - A notable outlier is **Pyukumuku**, a newly introduced Pokémon from Generation 7 that has average attack stats, but ranks in the top percent of defensive Pokémon!
 What a curious fellow.
 - In terms of HP, it doesn't come as a surprise that **Wailord** has the biggest bubble.
 At 14.5m tall, it's the largest Pokémon found so far in the Pokémon world, so it makes sense that it has the resources to withstand damage.
 - **Magikarp** is another Pokémon to note.
 Although beloved by some, Magikarp is one of the most ridiculed Pokémon not only for it's dopey expression, but also because this Pokémon is laughably weak (anyone who plays Pokémon interally groans when they encounter a Magikarp...they're not even worth battling.)
 However, it looks like Magikarp is not really the weakest Pokémon around and doesn't deserve the disrespect.
 As the name suggests, **Feebas** is the feeblest Pokémon of 'em all, having both defensive and attack stats of less than 20!